 My personal experience shows that for full benefits, you should take Alpha Lion product 20 to 30 minutes before the workout mixed with water for best results.

 Pre-workouts, in general, are not regulated by the FDA because they can be sold without approval.

 The Food and Drug Administration may step in and remove the product from the market if there is a good reason to do so.

 The FDA does not regulate the supplement industry like the pharmaceutical industry.

-We recommend this instead!
+we recommend this instead!

-Last Updated on February 22, 2023
+Last Updated on October 29, 2023